nnellans/terraform-guide/README.md

 - You can start with a Local Backend, and later you can change your code to use a Remote Backend instead.
 Terraform CLI will recognize the local State File and prompt you to copy it to the new Remote Backend

 ### Remote Backend
-- A Remote Backend stores your State Files in remote shared storage (like Azure Storage, AWS S3, etc.)
-- Most Remote Backends support:
-  - Encryption at rest
-  - Encryption in transit
-  - File locking, so only 1 person can run a `terraform apply` command at a time
 - You can only configure 1 Remote Backend per Root Module
-- Configuring a Remote Backend is done in the `backend` block inside the root `terraform` block:
+- Configuring a Remote Backend is done in the `backend` block inside the `terraform` block:
   ```terraform
   terraform {
     backend "azurerm" {